AlterGray/GrindMode/docs/stats-feature.md

 ## 🧠 Goal

-Enable users to track their routine stage over the time:
+Enable users to track their ritual stage over the time:

-- Visualize progress and current routine phase on routine items
+- Visualize progress and current ritual phase on ritual items
 - Add chart to show user how fast his grow and what is space for more growth
 - Motivate users through visible growth